Odd moments and adding fractions: Introduction

 with $\abs{a_i}\leq n$ and $q_i\leq Q$ for $1\leq i\leq k$, is

 \end{theorem}

 A bound of the shape of Theorem~\ref{th-simpfrac} was conjectured by the second author in \cite[Conjecture 6.2]{K21}.
 Similar bounds have been previously established for some specific ranges of $n$, $Q$, and $k$: \begin{itemize} \item Blomer and Br\"{u}dern \cite[Lemma 3]{BB} prove Theorem~\ref{th-simpfrac} when $k=3$, establishing an upper bound of $\ll (\log Q)^{O(1)}n^2Q$.
 (The result of \cite{BB} has slightly different coprimality conditions, but their proof easily adapts to the situation in Theorem~\ref{th-simpfrac}.) \item Blomer, Br\"{u}dern, and Salberger \cite{BBS} prove an asymptotic formula for the number of such solutions when $n=Q$ and $k=3$, under the weaker coprimality assumption\footnote{In other words, they study solutions to this equation in $\mathbb{P}^5$ rather than $\mathbb{P}^1\times \mathbb{P}^1\times \mathbb{P}^1$, as our coprimality conditions assume.
-This difference should only affect the power of $\log Q$ in the count of solutions, and hence is essentially immaterial at our present level of precision.} that there is no common divisor of $(a_1,a_2,a_3,q_1,q_2,q_3)$. \item An asymptotic formula for general $k$, again in the special case when $n=Q$ and under the weaker coprimality condition that $a_1,\ldots,q_k$ have no common divisor, was established by Destagnol \cite{De}. \item Shparlinski \cite{Shpar} proves a version of Theorem~\ref{th-simpfrac}, for arbitrary $k$, under the condition that $n = Q$; for his result, the constraint that $\sum_i a_i/q_i \in \mathbb Z$ is weighted, so that for fixed $w_1, \ldots, w_k$, one has $\sum_i w_i a_i/q_i \in \mathbb Z$.
-This result was improved by de la Bret\`eche \cite{dlB} who improved the power of log. \item When $k$ is even, the analogue of Theorem~\ref{th-simpfrac} is well-known, with the upper bound for the number of solutions being $\ll (\log Q)^{O(1)}n^{\frac{k}{2}}Q^{\frac{k}{2}}$, which the trivial diagonal contribution shows is best possible (up to the factor of $\log Q$).
-A bound of this shape is essentially proved by Montgomery and Vaughan \cite{MV86}, and versions have been rediscovered a number of times, for example in \cite[Lemma 5]{BDFKK}. \item When $k$ is even, a version of this bound with an explicit dependence on $k$ was also proved by the first author and Maynard \cite[Theorem 2]{BM22}, where it played a crucial role in improving the upper bound for the size of sets of integers without square differences. \item When $n = 1$ and $k = 4$, Heath-Brown \cite{H-B} proves optimal bounds, including the correct power of $\log$, for the number of `non-trivial' solutions (i.e. excluding the diagonal contribution from those solutions where $a_1/q_1=-a_2/q_2$ and so on.) \end{itemize}
+This difference should only affect the power of $\log Q$ in the count of solutions, and hence is essentially immaterial at our present level of precision.} that there is no common divisor of $(a_1,a_2,a_3,q_1,q_2,q_3)$.
+The same authors \cite{BBS18} also prove an asymptotic formula when $n=Q$ and $k=3$ under the coprimality assumption that there is no common divisor of $(a_1,a_2,a_3)$ and no common divisor of $(q_1,q_2,q_3)$. \item An asymptotic formula when $n = Q$ and $k = 3$ under the same coprimality assumption that we consider, namely that $(a_i,q_i) = 1$ for all $i$, was proven by Bettin and Destagnol \cite{BD}. \item An asymptotic formula for general $k$, again in the special case when $n=Q$ and under the weaker coprimality condition that $(a_1,\ldots,q_k)$ have no common divisor, was established by La Bret\`eche \cite{dlB} and Destagnol \cite{De}. \item Shparlinski \cite{Shpar} proves a version of Theorem~\ref{th-simpfrac}, for arbitrary $k$, under the condition that $n = Q$; for his result, the constraint that $\sum_i a_i/q_i \in \mathbb Z$ is weighted, so that for fixed $w_1, \ldots, w_k$, one has $\sum_i w_i a_i/q_i \in \mathbb Z$.
+This result was improved by La Bret\`eche \cite{dlB} who improved the power of log. \item When $k$ is even, the analogue of Theorem~\ref{th-simpfrac} is well-known, with the upper bound for the number of solutions being $\ll (\log Q)^{O(1)}n^{\frac{k}{2}}Q^{\frac{k}{2}}$, which the trivial diagonal contribution shows is best possible (up to the factor of $\log Q$).
+A bound of this shape is essentially proved by Montgomery and Vaughan \cite{MV86}, and versions have been rediscovered a number of times, for example in \cite[Lemma 5]{BDFKK}. \item When $k$ is even, a version of this bound with an explicit dependence on $k$ was also proved by the first author and Maynard \cite[Theorem 2]{BM22}, where it played a crucial role in improving the upper bound for the size of sets of integers without square differences. \item When $n = 1$ and $k = 4$, Heath-Brown \cite{H-B} proves optimal bounds, including the correct power of $\log$, for the number of `non-trivial' solutions (i.e.~ excluding the diagonal contribution from those solutions where $a_1/q_1=-a_2/q_2$ and so on.) \end{itemize}

 To our knowledge Theorem~\ref{th-simpfrac} is the first result which addresses the case of general $n$ and general $k$, a generality which is crucial for our applications.